AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

    To continue the ability to access all your encoded video derivatives when you search and browse, select **[!UICONTROL Show Encoded Videos]**.

    There are certain actions on the Build menu that only work, or optionally work, with individual videos.
 This functionality makes it necessary to show all the encoded video derivatives that you can select from, regardless of how you set **[!UICONTROL Show Encoded Videos]**.
-The Build actions that over-ride the **[!UICONTROL Show Encoded Videos]** setting include **[!UICONTROL Adaptive Video Sets]**, and **[!UICONTROL eCatalogs]**.
+The Build actions that override the **[!UICONTROL Show Encoded Videos]** setting include **[!UICONTROL Adaptive Video Sets]**, and **[!UICONTROL eCatalogs]**.

    >[!NOTE]
    >
    >If you did not use Adobe Dynamic Media Classic to upload and encode your video assets, Adobe Dynamic Media Classic shows all your individual encoded videos, even is this option is deselected.

-* **[!UICONTROL Show Refresh Subfolders Button]**: Turn on or off the display of the subfolders Refresh button.
+* **[!UICONTROL Show the Refresh Subfolders Button]**: Turn on or off the display of the subfolders Refresh button.

 ### Adobe Dynamic Media Classic FTP Account